zhengchang907/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/prepare.md

     ```

     * Replace `domain-namespace-1` with the namespace that the domain will be in.
-    * Replace `domain1-weblogic-credentials` with the name of the secret.
-The operator expects the secret name to be
+    * Replace `domain1-weblogic-credentials` with the name of the secret, conforming to the following rule: The operator expects the secret name to be
-      the `domainUID` followed by the literal string `-weblogic-credentials`, and many of the samples assume this name.
+      the `domainUID` followed by the literal string `-weblogic-credentials`. `domainUID` is the unique identifier of the domain.
+Many of the samples assume a `domainUID` of `domain1`.
     * Replace the string `username` in the third line with the user name for the administrative user.
     * Replace the string `password` in the fourth line with the password.